-Jeff Devanney begins his 13th season as head football coach at Trinity College in the fall of 2018.
+Jeff Devanney begins his 14th season as head football coach at Trinity College in the fall of 2019.
 Trinity hired Devanney, a 1993 graduate of the College, as its 27th head coach in December of 2005.
 He had been Trinity’s defensive coordinator in 2005, its special teams coordinator from 2001 to 2004, its secondary coach from 2002 to 2005, and its defensive line coach in 2001.
-Devanney has continued to coach the Bantam defensive backs each fall.
-In his rookie year at the helm, the Trinity defense surrendered just 54 points all season, and the Bantams have outscored their opponents, 2,014-861, in his 10-year tenure as head coach.
-In 2016, Trinity posted a perfect 8-0 record to win the NESCAC title for the eighth time in program history while Devanney was named as NESCAC Coach of the Year, and the Bantams repeated as NESCAC Champions with an 8-1 record last autumn.
+Devanney, NESCAC Coach of the Year in two of the last three seasons, has continued to coach the Bantam defensive backs each fall.
+In his rookie year at the helm, the Trinity defense surrendered just 54 points all season, and the Bantams have outscored their opponents, 2,238-951, in his 14-year tenure as head coach.
+In 2016, Trinity posted a perfect 8-0 record to win the NESCAC title for the eighth time in program history, and the Bantams three-peated as NESCAC Champions with an 8-1 record last autumn.

-In Devanney’s 16 years on the Bantam staff, Trinity has been ranked No. 1 in total defense in the country five times and posted 23 shutouts.
-Last fall, the team led the league in both scoring defense (10.6 ppg, 7th in nation) and scoring offense (34.6 ppg), pass efficiency defense (95.43, 11th in nation), passing yards allowed (164.9 per game), kickoff return average (24.7 per att., 10th in nation), and turnover margin (+1.50, 6th in nation).
-In 2016, Trinity led the league in scoring (38.1 ppg) and concluded the year ranked fourth nationally in first downs allowed, ninth nationally in scoring defense, fifth nationally in pass efficiency defense, sixth nationally in sacks and 12th nationally in total defense.
-In 2015, the Bantams ranked No. 1 in the nation in red-zone defense (.458), third in scoring defense (10.1 ppg allowed) and pass efficiency defense (87.05), ninth in total defense (253.3 ypg), and 10 nationally in rushing defense (90.3 ypg).
-Three season ago, Trinity finished sixth nationally in pass efficiency defense with a 90.3 rating for opposing quarterbacks and led the country in kickoff return average with 28.1 yards per attempt.
-In 2013, the Bantams allowed just 13.9 ppg (9th in nation), yielded 138 yards through the air per game (5th in nation), rushed for 281 yards per game (7th in nation), and held opponents to 254.8 yards per game (8th in nation) and an 80.8 pass efficiency rating (3rd in nation).
-In 2012, Trinity yielded an NCAA Division III-low 195.5 yards per contest, and surrendered an NCAA Division III-low 8.1 points per game, allowed an NCAA Division III-low 53.6 yards per game on the ground, and posted an 84.68 defensive pass efficiency rating (4th in nation).
+In Devanney’s 17 years on the Bantam staff, Trinity has been ranked No. 1 in total defense in the country five times and posted 26 shutouts.
+Last fall, the Bantams led the league for the second year in a row in both scoring defense (10 ppg, 5th in nation) and scoring offense (36 ppg), pass efficiency defense (91.36, 9th in nation), passing yards allowed (149.4 per game, 13th in nation) and kickoff return average (25.9).
+In 2015, the Bantams ranked No. 1 in the nation in red-zone defense (.458), and Trinity led the country in kickoff return average with 28.1 yards per attempt in 2014.
+In 2012, Trinity yielded NCAA Division III-lows of 195.5 yards per contest, 8.1 points per game, and 53.6 yards per game on the ground.
 Trinity also led the nation statistically in rushing defense (63.5 ypg), total defense (195.5 g), and scoring defense (8.13 ppg) while posting four shutouts in 2011, and finished first in the nation in rushing defense (45.50 ypg) in 2010.
-In 2006, Trinity led the country in scoring defense and total defense, and finished second nationally in pass efficiency defense (73.2 opponent efficiency rating).
+In 2006, Trinity led the country in scoring defense and total defense.